What is a Small to Medium Sized Business: SMB Definition

 If you’re selling to small and midsize businesses, you need to understand how they think, what they need, and which pieces of this large sector of businesses you need to pay attention to.

 So what are SMBs, and how does understanding the needs of small and medium-sized businesses help your sales team succeed?

-The world of SMB is a unique, wonderful place, but it also comes with its own challenges.
-While large enterprises may worry more about overall market share and profits, small businesses worry more about making sure they’re staying under-budget with their purchases, saving time, and avoiding risks that might damage their business.
+Being a small business also comes with its own challenges.
+While large enterprises may worry more about overall market share and profits, small businesses worry more about ensuring they’re staying under budget with their purchases, saving time, and avoiding risks that might damage their business.